 - (a) The exceedances from CHP occurred mainly when the feedstock quantity was at 40-60% of the optimal treatment quantity, which could hinder the performance of the CHP to achieve optimal efficiency.
-Therefore, it could not effectively remove NO_x and SO2 at a certain period of time which leads to the exceedance of NO_x and SO2 limit at CHP stacks; - (b) The ASP was experiencing unstable column temperature due to equipment tripping resulting in the incomplete combustion of biogas and NH_3 .
-This leads to the exceedances of NO_x and NH_3 in ASP.
+Therefore, it could not effectively remove NO_x at a certain period of time which leads to the exceedance of NO_x limit at CHP stacks 1 and 2; - (b) The exceedances of NO_x, SO2, VOC and HCl limits at CHP 3 occurred due to equipment tripping and its unstable performance; - (c) The ASP was experiencing unstable column temperature and malfunction of thermal destructor due to equipment tripping resulting in the incomplete combustion of biogas and NH3.
+These have led to the exceedances of CO, NO_x, SO2 and NH3 in ASP.

 For item (a), insufficient biogas available for CHP has been identified as a key reason that led to the reduced performance of the CHP, resulting in emission exceedances from the CHP.
-Currently, the plant is receiving on average around 100 tonnes of SSOW daily.
-As advised by the Contractor, it is more desirable that the plant can receive at least 150 tonnes of SSOW daily in order to generate sufficient biogas for the CHP to be able to operate at optimal efficiency.
-The Contractor will continue to liaise with EPD (Food Waste Recycling Group) with an aim to explore the possibility of increasing the quantity of SSOW that can be treated daily.
-In addition, on-site adjustment was completed in January 2021.
-The total no. of hours of exceedance in the three CHPs have decreased from 58 in January to 32 in February 2021.
-The Contractor will continue to negotiate a routine maintenance contract with the CHP supplier to allow the CHP supplier to rectify any exceedances.
+In this reporting period, the plant has received on average around 100 to 120 tonnes of SSOW daily, which is slightly more than received in the last reporting period.
+Yet, as advised by the Contractor, it is more desirable that the plant can receive at least 150 tonnes of SSOW daily in order to generate sufficient biogas for the CHP to be able to operate at optimal efficiency.
+The Contractor will continue to liaise with EPD (Food Waste Recycling Group) in their monthly meeting with an aim to explore the possibility of increasing the quantity of SSOW that can be treated daily.